 In 1963, Jhabvala was approached byJames Ivory andIsmail Merchant to write a screenplay for their debutThe Householder, based on her 1960 novel.
 During their first encounter, Merchant later said Jhabvala, seeking to avoid them, pretended to be the housemaid when they visited.
 The film, released byMerchant Ivory Productions in 1963 and starringShashi Kapoor andLeela Naidu, met with critical praise and marked the beginning of a partnership that resulted in over 20 films.[14][15]

-In aninterview for theBritish Film Institute, British actorJames Wilby claimed that Jhabvala refused to write the screenplay of the 1987 filmMaurice despite being "the normal writer" for Merchant-Ivory films.
-Wilby surmised that Jhabvala may have been uncomfortable with the central subject matter of the film, based on aposthumously published novel byE.
-M. Forster, which depicted a gay relationship set in Edwardian England.
-Ivory was reportedly "quite upset" by Jhabvala's decision, given the fact that their friendship was "incredibly close."[19]
-For her own part, Jhabvala apparently did provide notes forMaurice,[20] but claimed she didn't wish to write the screenplay, as the novel was "sub-Forster and sub-Ivory."[21]
+In an interview for theBritish Film Institute, British actorJames Wilby said that Jhabvala refused to write the screenplay of the 1987 filmMaurice, despite being "the normal writer" for Merchant-Ivory films.
+The film was based on aposthumously published novel byE.
+M. Forster which depicted a gay relationship set inEdwardian England.[18]
+Jhabvala did provide notes forMaurice,[19] but said that she did not wish to write the screenplay as the novel was "sub-Forster and sub-Ivory."[20]

 The Merchant-Ivory duo was acknowledged by theGuinness Book of World Records as the longest collaboration between a director and a producer, but Jhabvala was a part of the trio from the very beginning.
-She introduced the composerRichard Robbins, who went on to score music for almost every production by Merchant-Ivory beginning withThe Europeans in 1979, to the duo after meeting him while he was the director ofMannes College of Music, New York.[22]Madame Sousatzka (1988) was the one film she wrote that was not produced by Merchant-Ivory.
+She introduced the composerRichard Robbins, who went on to score music for almost every production by Merchant Ivory beginning withThe Europeans in 1979, to the duo after meeting him while he was the director ofMannes College of Music, New York.[21]Madame Sousatzka (1988) was the one film she wrote that was not produced by Merchant Ivory.[citation needed]

 In 1951, Prawer married Cyrus Shavaksha Hormusji Jhabvala,[25] an IndianParsi architect and, later, head of theSchool of Planning and Architecture, New Delhi.[14][1]
 The couple moved into a house in Delhi'sCivil Lines where they raised three daughters: Ava, Firoza andRenana.[14][1]
 In 1975, Jhabvala moved to New York and divided her time between India and the United States.
 In 1986, she became a naturalized citizen of the United States.[6]

 Jhabvala died in her home in New York City on 3 April 2013 at the age of 85.
-James Ivory reported that her death was caused by complications from apulmonary disorder.[27][28][29]
-Reacting to her death,Merchant Ivory Productions said that Jhabvala had "been a beloved member of the Merchant Ivory family since 1960, comprising one-third of our indomitable trifecta that included director James Ivory and the late producer Ismail Merchant" and that her death was "a significant loss to the global film community".[30]
+James Ivory reported that her death was caused by complications from apulmonary disorder.[26][27][28]
+Reacting to her death, Merchant Ivory Productions said that Jhabvala had "been a beloved member of the Merchant Ivory family since 1960, comprising one-third of our indomitable trifecta that included director James Ivory and the late producer Ismail Merchant" and that her death was "a significant loss to the global film community".[29]

 Prawer Jhabvala, Ruth (1999).
 "An experience of India".
 In Ross, Robert (ed.).Colonial and Postcolonial Fiction in English: An Anthology.
 New York: Garland. pp. 189–209.ISBN978-0-81531-431-8.